 Any compensation package we pursue will take into account the consequences of memory loss, cognitive impairment, and mental and emotional issues that accompany a brain injury.
 We will therefore aggressively pursue compensation for victims in making certain any compensation package is adequate.

 Let Us Help You

-If you or a loved one is suffering from a brain injury caused by the negligence of someone else, please contact our Milwaukee law office by calling 414-488-6870 or 888-217-1625 toll-free to set up a free consultation.
+If you or a loved one is suffering from a brain injury caused by the negligence of someone else, please contact our Milwaukee law office by calling 414-488-6870 or our Appleton office at 920-335-1342, or toll-free at 888-217-1625 to set up a free consultation.
 You can also fill out our contact form.